 2. To call a Colombia landline from a Colombia cell phone, you dial:

-The area codes for major cities in Colombia are:
+The Colombia area codes for major cities in Colombia changed on September 1, 2021:

 3. To call a Colombia cellphone from a Colombia landline, you dial: